astramieri/azure-data-fundamentals/docs/module_6/azure_comsos_db_apis.md

 PostgreSQL is a relational database management system (RDBMS) in which you define relational tables of data.

+## Azure Cosmos DB for Table

+Azure Cosmos DB for Table is used to work with data in **key-value tables** similar to Azure Table Storage.
+It offers **greater scalability** and performance than Azure Table Storage.

 ## Azure Cosmos DB for Apache Cassandra

 Azure Cosmos DB for Apache Cassandra is compatible with Apache Cassandra, which is a popular open source database that uses a column-family storage structure.

 Column families are tables, similar to those in a relational database, with the exception that it's not mandatory for every row to have the same columns.

 ## Azure Cosmos DB for Apache Gremlin